sent-hil/open_auth2/Readme.markdown

   1. Contain Options hash
   1. Contain #parse class method

-To use the plugin, require the file and then call `Config#provider=` with name of the provider.
+To use the plugin, call `Config#provider=` with name of the provider.
 OpenAuth2 upcases and camelizes the name and looks for the constant under OpenAuth2::Provider namespace.

 ### Plugin Example